Shelby Foote: Views

 Foote abhorred slavery, and believed emancipation was insufficient to address it: "The institution of slavery is a stain on this nation's soul that will never be cleansed.
 It is just as wrong as wrong can be, a huge sin....
 There's a second sin that's almost as great and that's emancipation....
 There should have been a huge program for schools.
 There should have been all kinds of employment provided for them...there should have been some earnest effort to prepare these people for citizenship.
 They were not prepared, and operated under horrible disadvantages once the army was withdrawn, and some of the consequences are very much with us today."
 Foote condemned the Freedmen's Bureau, which "did, perhaps, some good work, but it was mostly a joke, corrupt in all kinds of ways."

+Foote's views towards African-Americans were influenced by a mixture of his distrust for the southern aristocracy, coming from treatment he received due to his economic background and Jewish heritage, and from the writing of Albert D. Kirwan which put the exploitation of African Americans at the center of southern history, Foote would say, "I realized there was not a shred of clothes on my back, not a mouthful of food in my stomach, not a book on my shelf that didn’t come out of exploiting blacks”.
 Foote supported the civil rights movement, arguing in 1968 that "the main problem facing the white, upper-class South is to decide whether or not the negro is a man...if he is a man, as of course he is, then the negro is entitled to the respect an honorable man will automatically feel to an equal."